NEW JERSEY BIRTH injury lawyers

 There are many different types of birth injuries that can occur.
 However, there are three types of injuries that are most commonly associated with medical negligence.

+Erb’s Palsy can cause serious problems in the arm of the baby.
 Shoulder dystocia is a medical condition that occurs when a baby’s head emerges from the birth canal, but one of the shoulders is stuck behind the pelvic bone.

 This situation occurs more often in women of small stature and delivers a baby exceeding 8 pounds 13 ounces or in women with gestational diabetes.